JGillam/burp-paramalyzer/docs/index.md

 * Log out and back in with the same user account.
 Capture proxy history for all user functions (i.e. login, logout, forgot password, registration, change password, change profile, etc...)
 * If applicable, visit the site in different roles (e.g. regular use, admin user).
+* The goal of all of this is to produce a solid baseline of the application's inputs for Paramalyzer to process.

 Once you have completed the basic mapping, you can then move on to using Paramalyzer's tools, found on the main set of tabs in the extension:

 1. [Parameters](parameter-analysis.md): Analysis of in-scope parameters.
+2. [Secrets](secrets-hunter.md): Look for sensitive information leakage.
-1. [Cookies](cookie-analysis.md): High-level analysis of cookies found in the proxy history.
+3. [Cookies](cookie-analysis.md): High-level analysis of cookies found in the proxy history.
-1. [Sessions](session-analysis.md): In-depth analysis of session cookies and headers for a given request.
+4. [Sessions](session-analysis.md): In-depth analysis of session cookies and headers for a given request.